giodueck/ObsidianAcademic/Tesis/Research/Tesis - Estado del arte - Metodologia.md

 ### Zhong 2016
 - SatCNN as a model made for RS data as opposed to other CNNs made primarily for natural scene classification

+### Lankvist 2016
+- CNN built with relatively small output and filter count
+- Stability achieved through 4 parallel CNNs with differing context sizes

 ### Tun 2020
 - Generally shows effectiveness of CNNs for classifying RS images
 - Multi-classification of images

 ### Liu 2019
 - Augmentation of CNN with handcrafted features for better discrimitative power

+### Maggiori 2016-1
+- CNN with only convolution and deconvolution layers
+- Lower execution time and enhanced learning process

 ### Pritt 2018
 - Ensamble of CNNs for classifies objects and facilities in high resolution multispectral RS images